Addresses ethical, legal and human rights issues related to the conduct and application of science and technology.

 About the Series

 The Neuroscience and Society series is a partnership between the Dana Foundation and the American Association for the Advancement of Science.
-Fifteen events have been held, covering the following topics:
+Sixteen events have been held, covering the following topics:

 - Aging Brain

 - Arts and the Brain